 Image compression using the DCT method

 Image compression is used to reduce the size of a digital image file.
-This is necessary to boost speeds across the internet, as clients can download the compressed image and encode it on their device instead of downloading the larger file.
-That way, they can view the highest quality version of the image.
-One of the methods by which these images are compressed is through a process called DCT Compression, which we’ll be going over in this glossary.
+This is necessary to boost speeds across the internet, as clients can download the compressed image and decode it on their device instead of downloading the larger file.
+That way, they can view a high quality version of the image quickly, avoiding the transfer time of uncompressed images.
+One of the methods by which these images are compressed is through a process called the DCT, or Discrete Cosine Transform, which we’ll be going over in this glossary.

 What is DCT Compression and How Does It Work?